chocolateboy/conjoin/README.md

 This is the same as the [`map`](#map) option, but the function is automatically wrapped to ensure it's only passed a value rather than a value and its index.
-This is needed for functions that disallow or [misinterpret][parseInt] additional arguments such as `parseInt` and `JSON.stringify`.
+This is needed for functions which disallow or [misinterpret][parseInt] additional arguments such as `parseInt` and `JSON.stringify`.

 Assigning a function to `$map` is the same as assigning its wrapper to `map`, so